 - To provide real-world experience to graduate students and accelerate their career development.

-The 2019 NMFS-Sea Grant Fellowship Program in Marine Resource Economics expects to award one new Ph.D.
-Fellowship each year to students who are interested in careers related to the development and implementation of quantitative methods for assessing the economics of the conservation and management of living marine resources.
-This fellowship can provide support for up to three years.
+The NMFS-Sea Grant Fellowship Program in Marine Resource Economics expects to award at least one new Ph.D.
+Fellowship in 2021 to students who are interested in careers related to the development and implementation of quantitative methods for assessing the economics of the conservation and management of living marine resources.

 Award and Expenses

 The award for each Fellowship, contingent upon the availability of Federal funds, will be in the form of a grant or cooperative agreement of $63,000 per year ($53,000 in federal dollars and $10,600 in matching dollars).
 The award provided to each Fellow is for salary (stipend), living expenses, tuition, and travel necessary to carry out the proposed research and to attend the annual Fellows meeting (at rotating locations).

 - Students should submit applications to a Sea Grant Program and not submit information directly into grants.gov.